acelliott1218/Food-Survey/README.md

 The Python code provided was made with the knowledge gained through the CodeInstitute Full Stack Developer course.

 Google was used to find answers to questions which were not covered in the CodeInstitute Course.
-These are credit in the comments of the document its self.
+These are credit in the comments of the document itself.

 ### **Acknowledgements**

 I'd like to thank my mentor [Daisy McGirr](https://github.com/Dee-McG) for her guidance throughout my project.

-And [NixTS](https://github.com/NixTS) for the README for which this README's content is based on.
+And [NixTS](https://github.com/NixTS) for the README from which this README's content is based on.